djiworks/NetLogo_Multi-agent-system/README.md

 Ant labyrinth simulation
 ==========================

-This software consists on simulating an behavior to find the exit in a labyrinth.
-This case is used to learn NetLogo Software on a Multi Agent System.
+This software consists on simulating a behavior to find the exit in a labyrinth.
+This use case is made to learn NetLogo Software on a Multi Agent System.

 Building...
 V0.1: Make a simple model with simple start and end points, one ant family.
 (OK)